Jigishkumar/AmazonPrimeMembership/README.md

 + View all customers
 + Update customer by ID
 + Delete customer by ID
-+ View employee by ID
++ View customer by ID

 ## Project Structure